LeoPich/Projects/README.md

 # Background

 I am currently a first-year Master's student in mathematics at ENS Rennes.
-I first completed two years of intensive preparatory classes (MPSI–MP*) in Lycee Carnot (Dijon), then joined ENSAE Paris, where I pursued in parallel a Bachelor's degree in Mathematics at the Magistère of Mathematics in Orsay (Paris-Saclay University) .
-This dual academic path enabled me to pass the second entrance exam for the Écoles Normales Supérieures and join ENS Rennes.
+I first completed two years of intensive preparatory classes (MPSI–MP*) in Lycee Carnot (Dijon), then joined ENSAE Paris, where I pursued in parallel of my first year a Bachelor's degree in Mathematics at the Magistère of Mathematics in Orsay (Paris-Saclay University) .
+This dual academic path enabled me to pass the second entrance exam for the Écoles Normales Supérieures (Rennes and Paris-Saclay) and join ENS Rennes.

 For the past five years, I have known that I wanted to specialize in mathematics applied to finance, data science, and artificial intelligence.
 I have therefore built this customized academic path to reach those goals.